TEFL vs TESOL

 So, Which TEFL, TESOL, TESL Course Is Right For You?

-OnTESOL developed entry-level certification courses for gap-year teachers who want to teach English abroad.
-These courses cover core grammar, phonology, and methodology modules for teachers interested in going to countries where there are strict requirements for certification.
+OnTESOL offers advanced CELTA-equivalent certification courses for people who want a credential that gives them the flexibility to go abroad, teach immersion ESL in Canada or the United States, or work remotely as an online ESL teacher.
+All our courses cover core grammar, phonology, and methodology modules for teachers interested in teaching English in countries where there are strict requirements for certification.

 OnTESOL also offers an advanced TESOL diploma course developed that is recognized by TESL Canada for their Professional Standard 2 certification.
 The syllabus of the 250-hour Advanced TESOL Diploma program is more comprehensive than the 5-week Trinity CertTESOL / TESL Canada course offered by Coventry House International.

-We also offer specialist courses for people who want to be better prepared for teaching English to young learners, Business English courses, IELTS preparation courses, or specialize in teaching English online!
+We also offer a variety of specialist courses for people who want to be better prepared for teaching English to young learners, Business English courses, IELTS preparation courses, or specialize in teaching English online!

 Read More: Career Opportunities Guide

-Our online TESOL courses have been accredited by TESL Canada since 2003.
+Our online TESOL / TEFL courses have been accredited by TESL Canada since 2003.